Akash-Bharambe/PG-DAC/OS/text.md

 Hello World!
 ```

-- Can work without giving permission by using bash command.
+- Can work without giving permission by using bash command

-### Comments
+  **Comments**

 ```sh
 #!/bin/bash